 Now for something totally different – for a change, I got to fix an issue with my own blog, so I had the chance to delve into PHP and WordPress configurations… :) PHP is an ever-evolving language – even if it might not always feel that way.
 The old workhorse has been powering most of the internet for a couple of decades, and weirdly enough, doesn’t really show signs of going anywhere.
 A huge part of the success story has been the fact that WordPress,…Continue reading “500 Internal Server Error” after updating a WordPress site to PHP 7.3

 This post describes the status of an ongoing issue in SharePoint Online, where the Managed Property “PictureThumbnailURL” will return null no matter what you do.
-This Managed Property is used for a few different use cases – most notably, Delve blog post’s hero, or header photo’s URL is mapped to this property, as it’s meant to be used as a thumbnail picture in a number of rollups.
-In this article, I describe the investigation, mitigation, possible workarounds and of course the current status of the…Continue reading Bug: “PictureThumbnailURL” always null in SharePoint Online Search results
+This Managed Property is used for a few different use cases – most notably, Delve blog post’s hero or header photo’s URL is mapped to this property, as it’s meant to be used as a thumbnail picture in a number of rollups.
+In this article, I describe the investigation, mitigation, possible workarounds, and of course the current status of the…Continue reading Bug: “PictureThumbnailURL” always null in SharePoint Online Search results

 This post explains how to add new Owners to your Office Groups using PowerShell.
 If your group has ended up without any owners, PowerShell might even be the only option, since the graphical user interfaces for Office Groups management are not that good.
 Background The hype around Office Groups kind of died down a little bit a while back, since their role wasn’t that clear – they didn’t really do much, and were confusing for end users.
 Back then, I posted about them replacing Site…Continue reading How to fix an Office Group with no Owners

 Have you ever wondered, how SharePoint’s Managed Properties for Usage & Analytics info actually work?
 There are all these nice properties available for getting view counts for different items in SharePoint’s search index, but they all seem to act like crazy.
 Plus they are sometimes pretty nonsensical… And not very well documented!
-In this post I’ll try to make some sense on how you can use them in programmatic scenarios.
+In this post, I’ll try to make some sense of how you can use them in programmatic scenarios.
 Read on… Update 12.3.2019: I’ve updated the post based on a lot of empirical research…Continue reading How to interpret SharePoint’s view count managed properties (like “ViewsLast1Days”)?